 Nibbler of Futurama.
 It's not his fault he's an unstoppable killing machine... who can devour several hundred times his own body weight in a matter of minutes.
 His entire species are superintelligent warriors working to save the universe, but it's a Running Gag in any episode they appear in that they're also adorable and cuddly.
 His very droppings are dark matter more dense than the material in a neutron star.

 Several of Stitch's "cousins" from Lilo & Stitch: The Series.
-Let's not forget Stitch himself, a synthetically crafted living war machine...
-In a cute fuzzy body.
+Let's not forget Stitch himself, a synthetically-crafted living war machine... in a cute, fluffy body.
 According to Jumba, this was an accident.

-Jumba Jukiba: I tried to give you my good looks, but let's face it, something... went wrong.
+Jumba Jookiba: I tried to give you my good looks, but let's face it, something... went wrong.

 A Disney Adventures comic showed that this is because somehow the genes of one of the creatures he was created from came from... a puppy.